bobosola/media-file-date-fixer/README.md

   - ISO base media file format (ISOBMFF): *.mp4, *.mov, *.3gp, etc.
   - Matroska based file format: *.webm, *.mkv, *.mka, etc.

 The code recursively scans a directory containing supported media files.
 It retrieves metadata from each file, and uses that data to update the copied file's system dates.
-The dates it can retrieve are:
-- for images: the `Created` and `Modified` dates
-- for videos: the `Created` date only
+It can retrieve the `Created` and `Modified` dates for images, but only the `Created` date for videos.

 OS support for altering dates in code looks like this:
 - MacOS: `Created` and `Modified`
 - Windows: `Created` and `Modified`
 - Linux: `Modified` only ([more details](https://www.figuiere.net/technotes/notes/tn005/))

 So Macs and Windows happily accept the corrected dates.
-But there's an obvious probem for fixing up video dates on Linux: The metadata can only supply the `Created` date, but Linux only allows altering the `Modified` date.
-So for Linux, the code uses a video's `Created` metadata date to update the system `Modified` date, which seems like a reasonable compromise (both have the same value anyway for files taken off a camera).
+But there's an obvious problem for fixing up video dates on Linux: The metadata can only supply the video `Created` date, but Linux only allows altering the `Modified` date.
+So for Linux, the code uses a video's `Created` metadata date to update the system `Modified` date, which seems like a reasonable compromise that's better than nothing.

 On completion, the code returns a summary report containing:
 - a count of the total number of files examined